miniconnect/innotdk2025/MILESTONES.md

-# Milestones for HoloDB Participation at InnOtdk 2025
+# Milestones for HoloDB Participation in InnOtdk 2025

 | Milestone | Challenge Level | Status |
 | --- | --- | --- |